Calvinbullock/ZombieSeige/README.md

 # Overview

-We developed a JavaScript application called Realm of the Undead to demonstrate our understanding of the JavaScript language.
+We created Realm of the Undead, a JavaScript application, to showcase our mastery of the language's intricacies.

-The purpose of creating this software was to showcase our proficiency in JavaScript syntax and concepts such as functions, arrays, loops, and event handling.
-Realm of the Undead is a simple yet engaging game where players defend against waves of zombies using various weapons.
-Features include a wave-based zombie spawning system, a map editor, a map loader, a CPU pathfinder, Original Artwork, Collision Detection, and more.
+This project served as a platform to exhibit our adeptness with JavaScript syntax and fundamental concepts such as functions, arrays, loops, and event handling.
+In Realm of the Undead, players engage in thrilling battles against waves of zombies using an array of weapons.
+Noteworthy features include a sophisticated wave-based zombie spawning system, an intuitive map editor, a map loader, a robust pathfinding mechanism for the zombies, original artwork, collision detection, and more.

-You can watch a 4-5 minute demonstration of the software running and a walkthrough of the code on [YouTube](link_to_youtube_demo).
-The focus of the demo is to share insights into JavaScript language syntax and how it was implemented in the context of the game.
+For a comprehensive insight into our implementation of JavaScript language syntax within the game, we've prepared a 4-5 minute demonstration on [YouTube](link_to_youtube_demo).
+This walkthrough delves into the intricacies of our codebase, highlighting its functionality and demonstrating how JavaScript was effectively utilized to bring the game to life.

 - [GitHub Hosted Site Link](https://calvinbullock.github.io/ZombieSeige/)